nicomarr/scholaris/README.md

 ## Local data access

 By default, the assistant has access to a single directory, called `data`.
-Within this directory, the assitant can list and read the following file formats and extensions: pdf, txt, md, markdown, csv, and py.
+Within this directory, the assistant can list and read the following file formats and extensions: pdf, txt, md, markdown, csv, and py.
 If not already present, the directory is created when the assistant is initialized.
 If you want to change the directory name, you can do so